Annapurna Base Camp short Trek 11 Days

 • Max.
 Altitude1,760m/5,775ft

-From Jhinu Danda we take a trail through an amazing hill landscape to Naya Pul. on the way we take lunch before Annapurna Base Camp Trek ends at Naya Pul.
+From Jhinu Danda, we trek through a fantastic hill landscape to Naya Pul.
+On the way, we take lunch before Annapurna Base Camp Trek ends at Naya Pul.
 We go on a drive from Nayapul to Pokhara.
-As the government has been developing a road network in the Annapurna region, it could be possible to drive from Jhinu Danda to Pokhara in near future.
+As the government has been developing a road network in the Annapurna region, it could be possible to drive from Jhinu Danda to Pokhara shortly.

 • AccommodationHotel